Manual install

 package and run both scripts with it, this requires PORT

 variable to be set.
-The implicit way is to make Vovk.ts to run Next.js server by itself.
+The implicit way is to make Vovk.ts CLI to run Next.js server by itself.
 At this case vovk-cli will assign the port automatically.

 Explicit